Courses Available Online, Virtually and Classroom

 • Who might be harmed

-• Control measures
+• Control measures and

 • Actions

 You then need to record your findings in a table that’s provided to you – that’s it!
-We’ve broken down exactly what to include in each of these sections further below.

 You need to submit your IOSH Managing Safely project within 14 days of finishing your course.

-If you’re studying in a classroom or virtual classroom, your 14 days will start from your course’s last day.
+If you’re studying in a physical or virtual classroom, your 14 days will start from your course’s last day.
 If you’re studying online, your 14 days will start from when you’ve completed all of your learning materials.

 How Long Does the IOSH Managing Safely Risk Assessment Take to Complete?

-Unlike written exams, practical assignments don’t have a time limit, so that you can take as long as you!
+Unlike written exams, practical assignments don’t have a time limit, so that you can take as long as you wish!
 We always recommend to work through your assessment in one go, then go back and re-read it a day or two later with a fresh pair of eyes and make any amendments.

 What is the IOSH Managing Safely Risk Assessment Pass Mark?